Definition and Examples of Economies of Scale

-Economies of scale is an economics term that describes a competitive advantage that large entities have over smaller entities.
-It means that the larger the business, non-profit or government, the lower its costs.
-For example, the cost of producing one unit is less when many units are produced at once.
+Economies of scale also give a competitive advantage to large entities over smaller ones.
+The larger the business, non-profit, or government, the lower its per-unit costs.

 Types of Economies of Scale

-- Technical economies of scale result from efficiencies in the production process itself.
-Research shows that manufacturing costs can fall 70-90 percent every time the business doubles its output.
-Larger companies can take advantage of more efficient equipment.
-An example is sophisticated data mining software that allows the firm to target its customers more effectively.
-Large shipping companies can cut costs by using super-tankers, such as the post-Panamax ships that carry as many as 16 trains.
+For example, data mining software allows the firm to target profitable market niches.
+Large shipping companies cut costs by using super-tankers.
 Finally, large companies achieve technical economies of scale because they learn by doing.
 They’re far ahead of their smaller competition on the learning curve.

-- Monopsony power is when a company buys so much of a product that it can negotiate a lower price than its smaller competitors.
-For example, Wal-Mart can have lower prices because its huge buying power gives it monopsony economies of scale.
+Monopsony power is when a company buys so much of a product that it can reduce its per-unit costs.
+For example, Wal-Mart can undercut smaller competitors by wielding its huge buying power.

-- Financial economies of scale means the company has cheaper access to capital.
+Financial economies of scale mean the company has cheaper access to capital.
 A larger company can get funded from the stock market with an initial public offering.
-Big firms usually have higher credit ratings, meaning they get lower interest rates on their bonds.
+Big firms have higher credit ratings and can offer lower interest rates on their bonds.

-- Network economies of scale occur primarily in online businesses.
-It costs almost nothing to support each additional customer with existing infrastructure.
+Network economies of scale occur primarily in online businesses.
+It costs almost nothing to support each additional online customer with existing digital infrastructure.
 So, any revenue from the new customer is all profit for the business.
-A great example is eBay.

 External Economies of Scale